jeremyevans/tilt/README.md

 Finalizing Mappings
 -------------------

-By default, {Tilt::Mapping} instances will lazy load files for template classes, and will allow for registering an unregistering template classes.
+By default, Tilt::Mapping instances will lazy load files for template classes, and will allow for registering an unregistering template classes.
 To make sure this is safe in a multithreaded environment, a mutex is used to synchronize access.
 To improve performance, and prevent additional lazy